Easy, make-ahead and super delicious, this Asparagus with Lemon Parsley Panko is the healthy side that everyone will love!

 The lemon parsley panko crumbs?
 Again, easy peasy!
 Panko crumbs (Japanese bread crumbs, available in the Asian section of most larger grocery stores) are tossed with melted butter, finely shredded lemon zest and fine chopped parsley.
 This crisp, buttery, fresh tasting garnish can also be prepared a few hours ahead.

 Just before serving, melt a bit of butter in a pan.
 Add a squeeze of lemon juice and the already crisp-tender asparagus, and simply toss for a minute or two till warm.
 Find a pretty platter to plate your beautiful green spears, top with the golden crumbs and you’ve got a company-worthy Asparagus with Lemon Parsley Panko that’s easy enough to serve any day of the week!

 - 4 teaspoons butter divided

 - ½ teaspoon kosher salt

-- Heat a large pot of water till rapidly boiling.
+Heat a large pot of water until rapidly boiling.
 Add one teaspoon kosher salt and stir.
 Add asparagus and set a timer for 2-4 minutes.
-Cook till crisp tender.
+Cook until crisp-tender.
 Very slender stalks will barely take 2 minutes, thicker ones can take up to 4 minutes.

-- As soon as asparagus is crisp tender, drain well, then immediately plunge into prepared iced water.
+As soon as asparagus is crisp-tender, drain well, then immediately plunge into the prepared iced water.
 This will stop the cooking process and prevent the asparagus from becoming wilty.